11 tips to protect your feet and legs if you have diabetes

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, neuropathy affects about 70 percent of people with diabetes, and its symptoms can lead to serious infections.
 After all, if you can't feel your feet, you won't be able to notice cuts, sores, or pain.
 And if you can't feel these irritations and wounds, they can become infected, and untreated infections can lead to gangrene, which in turn can lead to amputation.

 Neuropathy is the cause of dry skin that many diabetics experience: damaged nerves in your legs can't receive impulses from the brain to sweat.
 Dry feet crack, allowing germs to enter the body.
 Nerve damage can also change the shape of your feet, making previously comfortable shoes difficult to fit into.
 This friction causes calluses and bunions (painful swelling on the big toe joint) that can break open (rub off) and allow germs to spread.
-In addition, diabetes causes the blood vessels to constrict and harden, which can make it difficult for the feet to fight infection.
+In addition, diabetes causes the blood vessels to constrict and harden, making it difficult for the feet to fight infection.

 According to the American Diabetes Association, you can safely use lotion to help manage these symptoms.
-But it's important to make sure you don't put it between your fingers, because the extra moisture in that tight space can encourage fungus to grow.
+But it's important to make sure you don't put it between your fingers, as the extra moisture in that tight space can encourage fungus to grow.
 In contrast, soaking your feet in diabetes is not a good idea.
-This can make already fragile skin even more fragile and susceptible to infection by making the skin too dry or too soft.
+This can make already vulnerable skin even more fragile and susceptible to infection by making the skin too dry or too soft.

 There are many other solutions to the painful, sensitive feet you may encounter in your struggle with diabetes .
 Read on for 11 tips to help you stay strong and confident in your fight against the disease.